Amoxicillin

 Chemical Structure and Formula of Amoxicillin

-The chemical formula of amoxicillin is C16H19N3O5S.
+The chemical formula of it is C16H19N3O5S.
 It has a molecular weight of 365.4 g/mol.
 The structure of amoxicillin includes a beta-lactam ring fused with a thiazolidine ring, which is a characteristic feature of penicillin antibiotics.

 Uses and Indications of Amoxicillin

-Amoxicillin is commonly used to treat infections such as:
+It is commonly used to treat infections such as:

 • Ear infections